 Key Performance Indicators from CMS for states include:

-EVV data alone, date, time and place, does not provide complete documentation for services provided and describe how an individual’s needs are being addressed.
+EVV data alone—date, time and place—do not provide complete documentation for services provided or describe how an individual’s needs are being addressed.
 Additional service notes, goal tracking and narrative notes are still needed for auditing and goal acquisition purposes.
-To truly record the quality of services sufficient service notes, case notes, progress notes, daily logs, and other record keeping protocols are needed in order to provide a much broader description of an individual’s progress.
+To truly record the quality of services, sufficient service notes, case notes, progress notes, daily logs and other recordkeeping protocols are needed to provide a much broader description of an individual’s progress.

 Using Therap’s EVV module allows for the correction of errant information before it is ever submitted for claims or to a state aggregator.
-For example, if a staff member forgets to check-in/out when they arrive or leave an individual’s home, they can leave a comment along with their entry so that a manager or administrator can edit the entry to show the correct time.
+For example, if a staff member forgets to check in or out when they arrive or leave an individual’s home, they can leave a comment along with their entry so that a manager or administrator can edit the entry to show the correct time.

 When using Therap, managers and administrators have real-time access to information that has been entered into the system in order to manage and track services that are being provided by their staff.
 Surprisingly, in our digital age, some providers continue to use paper records to compile notes.
 The ability to aggregate and summarize information from a paper record into a periodic review is extremely inefficient for purposes of both information acquisition and organization.